kengo-k/smart-docker-build/README.md

 - **🔍 Zero Configuration**: Works out-of-the-box for single Dockerfile projects
 - **🧠 Smart Detection**: Automatically finds and processes all Dockerfiles
 - **🏷️ Flexible Tagging**: Template-based tag generation with variables
-- **⚙️ Easy Customization**: Optional configuration file for advanced control
+- **⚙️ Simple Configuration**: Only 2 ways to configure - project file or Dockerfile comments
 - **🔄 Change Detection**: Only builds when Dockerfiles are modified (configurable)
 - **📦 GHCR Support**: Push to GitHub Container Registry (DockerHub coming soon)